Nu Sigma Beta

 Nu Sigma Beta Fraternity (ΝΣΒ) is a Puerto Rican fraternity.
-It was established in 1937 at the University of Puerto Rico by students from diverse backgrounds.
+It was established in 1937 at the University of Puerto Rico by 10 students from diverse backgrounds.
+It quickly expanded and 86 years later, there are chapters and zones all over the island, Dominican Republic and the United States.

 History

 Among the founding members were: Carlos M. Vidal, Jafet Ramirez Ledesma, Jose Antonio Luiña, Jose Enrique Del Valle, Juan Pedrosa, Luis A. Berrios, Pedro Urbiztondo, Pedro A. Mattei, Ruben Gaztambide Arrillaga, Baltasar Quinones Elias, Edwin Cortes Garcia, among others.

 These members came together on the Rio Piedras Campus and decided to form their social fraternity based on the principles of appreciation, respect, and tolerance, among other qualities.
 Believing this, they established a non-profit organization to develop helpful community-oriented citizens, promoting sincere friendship and a sense of brotherhood.
 Nu Sigma Beta was established with a written constitution.

 Shortly after it was established, they celebrated their first initiation ceremony.
 During this ceremony, seven students joined them.
 The fraternity quickly expanded and grew in numbers.
 By 1939, the fraternity opened its second chapter at the UPR-Mayaguez, formerly known as CAAM.
 This chapter became known as the Beta chapter and the San Juan chapter became the Alpha chapter.
 The fraternity has continually grown and expanded to encompass almost all institutions of higher learning within Puerto Rico and some beyond.
-Today, more than 70 years after its founding, there have been and/or are chapters in the Dominican Republic and the United States.
+Today, more than 86 years after its founding, there have been new chapters created in the Dominican Republic and the United States.
+There are chapters in Florida, Washington D.C., Philadelphia and others; there are also zones in Orlando, Texas, and other states.
 Recently the fraternity organized the reopening of the Nu chapter at the Universidad Central del Este at San Pedro de Macorís There are also chapters in the University of Puerto Rico at Humacao and at the Pontifical Catholic University of Puerto Rico.

 The fraternity's need to be organized at a central level, due to its expanding nature, led it to be divided into Zones and chapters.
-Those still in college are inducted into chapters, while those who are not in college are inducted into zones.
-Chapter members are transferred into zones upon completing their undergraduate and/or postgraduate studies.
+Those still in college are inducted into chapters, while those who are not in college or after the age of 28 are inducted into zones.
+Chapter members are transferred into zones upon completing their undergraduate and/or graduate studies.

+In November 1957 together with Phi Sigma Alpha and Phi Eta Mu they founded a Greek letter umbrella organization Concilio Interfraternitario de Puerto Rico.

+Symbols

+Nu Sigma Beta's colors are white, royal blue, and gold.
+Its flower is the gardenia.